Disaster Preparedness Plan And Checklist

 Earthquake Survival Kit

-Most earthquakes occur in three regions around the world including the circum-Pacific seismic belt along the Pacific Ocean, the Alpide earthquake belt which lines the Atlantic, Mediterranean and Himalayas, and the mid-Atlantic Ridge.
-If you live in an earthquake-prone region, add the following items to your survival kit and consider getting earthquake insurance.
+Most earthquakes occur in four regions: the circum-Pacific seismic belt along the Pacific Ocean, the Alpide earthquake belt running along the Atlantic, the Mediterranean and Himalayas and the mid-Atlantic Ridge.
+If you live in an earthquake-prone region, add these items to your survival kit and consider buying earthquake insurance:

 - Work gloves